6510nl/DevOps64/README.md

 ## Start the CI workflow

-When starting the CI workflow for the first time the workflow install the software prequisites.
-These prerwquisites are installed and cached on the SD card for future usage.
+When starting the CI workflow for the first time the workflow installs the software prerequisites.
+These files are installed and cached on the SD card for future usage.

 ---

-## Mounting the Raspberry Pi Zero W into the Ultimate64 casing
+## Mounting the Raspberry Pi Zero W into the Commodore 64 casing

 Mounting the RPi into the C64 case which sports the Ultimate64 has a few benefits;

 *   The RPi is only powered on when the Ultimate64 is powered on.
-*   Everthing inside the Commodore 64 case.
+*   Everything inside the Commodore 64 case.

 ---

 ## Configuring your environment

-The ```source/variables.env``` file contains all the variables you need to have a succesfull workflow run and targetting your Ultimate device.
+The ```source/variables.env``` file contains all the variables you need to have a successful workflow run and targetting your Ultimate device.